Data Courtesy of CoStarâ„¢

 12 Mo Sale Volume

-The majority of the 6.7 million SF currently under construction, which is over 90% available, will likely deliver vacant.
-However, the continual demolition of obsolete buildings will limit net supply growth, and a steep drop in construction starts since the end of last year foreshadows moderating supply additions in 2025, potentially as tenant demand reaccelerates.
-Vacancy does not rise substantially higher in the forecast.
-However, vacancies will continually expand until consumer spending growth, rising business inventories, and imports necessitate more industrial tenant expansions.
-For now, tenants are still unloading excess space.
+A fair amount of the 5.4 million SF currently under construction, which is over 80% available, will likely deliver vacant.
+However, the ongoing demolition of obsolete buildings will limit net supply growth.
+Furthermore, a declining under-construction pipeline could lead to more moderate supply additions in 2025, potentially as tenant demand reaccelerates.
+Tenants are still vacating spaces at a heavy pace heading into 2025, but vacancy does not rise substantially higher in the forecast.

-Landlords have lowered weighted average asking rents by more than 10% from 2023 peaks, marking the first downtown in over a decade.
-Additionally, rising lease concessions in the market have lowered effective rental rates significantly.
+Asking rents in the market have declined by approximately 17% from 2023 peaks, marking the first downturn in over a decade.
+In addition, landlords are offering increased concessions such as free rent.
 One to several months of free rent are common among new larger leases.
-Landlords will likely reduce asking rents further as vacancy elevates above historical averages.
-However, rents could rise again in 2025 as the minimal development on track to deliver a year from now signals the potential for market conditions to tighten even if tenant occupancy returns to pre pandemic levels.
+Owners may reduce asking rents further as vacancy elevates above historical averages.
+However, rents could rise again in 2025 as the minimal development on track to deliver a year from now signals the potential for market conditions to tighten again as demand improves.

 You’ve got questions and we can’t wait to answer them.